Aerospace Science ROTC (AIRS)

 Courses

-AIRS A101 Foundations of the United States Air Force I 1 Credit
+AIRS A101 Heritage and Values of the Department of the Air Force I 1 Credit

 Corequisites: AIRS A150.

-AIRS A102 Foundations of the United States Air Force II 1 Credit
+AIRS A102 Heritage and Values of the Department of the Air Force II 1 Credit

 Corequisites: AIRS A150.